DruBhatia/CSC207-final-project/phase2/Final_Game/app/README.txt

     Increase in level increases the speed of the towers You only use fuel when you pass through a tower
     If you run out of fuel or crash into a tower the game ends

+Database/LeaderBoard Access Instructions:
+    Play the games before trying to access any of the statistics/high score from the Leaderboard.
+    Also the highScore Button in any of the games shows all the scores of everyone who has played the game till now.
+    The sorted version of the statistics is available in options in the LeaderBoard.